FloraSauerbronn/dolphins/README.md

 ## Usage

-### Placing data files
+### Configuration
+* The `config.py` sets all the configurations for the project.
-* Audio files should be placed in the `audios` directory.
+* Audio files should be placed in the `audios` folder as specified in the config.
-* Annotation CSVs should be placed in the `labels` directory.
+* Annotation CSVs should be placed in the `labels` directory as specified in the config.
 Obs.: each CSV should have a prefix equal to the name of the corresponding audio file plus a suffix separated by a dot (`.`).

-### Run the main script with
+### Check the commands available in the CLI with
 ```bash
 python -m dolphins
 ```